Matthew Perry

 Matthew Perry in the movie 'Three to Tango'

-During the filming of "Fools Rush In", Perry suffered a serious injury while riding a jet ski.
-Doctors prescribed him painkillers, which quickly led the actor into another addiction.
-"When the pill kicked in, something clicked inside of me.
-And that was the click I had been chasing all my life," he admitted.
+While shooting "Fools Rush In," Perry had a bad jet ski accident.
+Doctors put him on painkillers, which quickly spiraled into another addiction.
+"When that pill hit, something just clicked inside me.
+That was the feeling I'd been chasing my whole life," he admitted.

 Matthew Perry in the movie 'Fools Rush In'